Business Law Attorney

 - Income Tax – By default, partnerships, LLCs, and S-corporations are pass-through entities, meaning that the business’s income gets reported on its owners’ tax returns.
 In contrast, C-corporations are subject to corporate income tax (in addition to the personal income tax at the shareholder level).
 Which option is the most advantageous will depend upon a number of different factors that are unique to each individual business.

-- Formalities and Flexibility – Generally speaking, partnerships and LLCs are subject to less formalities than corporations.
+- Formalities and Flexibility – Generally speaking, partnerships and LLCs are subject to fewer formalities than corporations.
 LLCs also generally offer a greater level of flexibility when it comes to structuring ownership and control.
 However, corporations can offer greater flexibility with regard to shareholders’ rights.

 - Transferability of Shares – If one of your goals is to build a business you can sell, this should factor into your choice of entity, as well.

-While there are a number of self-help options available online, it is strongly advisable to hire an attorney to form your new business entity.
+While there are a number of self-help options available online, it is strongly advisable to hire a business attorney to form your new business entity.
 There is much more involved in the process than simply filing a form and paying a filing fee, and you will need an experienced attorney who can help you prepare all of the necessary documentation (including a partnership, shareholder, or operating agreement).

 What types of contract disputes most frequently lead to litigation?